gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 using IJulia
 notebook()
 ```
 A new browser window should open.
 Then, click on New => Julia 0.6.
-In the text box, type 1+2 and then hit `Control-Enter`.
+In the text box, type `1+2` and then hit `Control-Enter`.
 The answer should be 3!

 ### First steps with Jupyter and Julia

-When modifying the code, restart the kernel to make sure latest version is
+If you modify `divand` module, restart the kernel to make sure latest version is
 used (remember, Julia does some compilations).

 #### Updating Julia

 1. Download binaries, install as usual.
-2. Run in Julia (not IJulia of Jupyter): `Pkg.build("IJulia")` or ??
+2. Run in Julia (not IJulia of Jupyter): `Pkg.build("IJulia")`
-`Pkg.add("IJulia")``
 3. Then in IJulia `Pkg.update()`

 # Troubleshooting

+## Installing additional packages

 Depending on your current Julia setup, installing `DIVAnd` might ask for
 installation of additional packages.
 This will be explicitly shown,
 for example:

 ```julia
 LoadError: ArgumentError: Module Roots not found in current path.
 Run `Pkg.add("Roots")` to install the Roots package.